Who is Our Competition?

 “Our training, certification programs, and aggressive ongoing support set us apart in the restoration industry,” says Steamatic Chairman Bill Sims.
 “Any company out there can go suck water out of somewhere the same way.
 It is not cutting-edge to try to do that faster.
 What is cutting edge is focusing on technology that will submit forms to carriers faster.”

 Steamatic’s technology is unique.
 We use a customized restoration management software, DASH, that allows franchisees and technicians to load information and pictures and send links to insurance companies and businesses.
 They can see in real time how a job is coming along and get the paperwork needed to make payments.

-“One email has everything on it about a job,” says Steamatic Director of Franchise Development Kevin Bryant.
+“One email has everything on it about a job,” says Steamatic Development Director Joe Roland.
 “A franchisee can operate their entire business inside DASH.”

 Most of the business and a significant part of documenting a job — everything from the initial quote to the job ticket to photos and reporting — can be managed in the field on an iPad.
 Freeing franchise owners up from the burden of paperwork allows them to focus on doing more jobs and providing quality work for customers.

 Bigger territory, more diverse profit centers